If you need to report an on campus emergency dial (504) 865-5911 (uptown campus) or (504) 988-5555 (downtown campus). If off campus dial 911.

 Strictly Confidential: These resources offer strictly confidential services.
 Except in rare, extreme circumstances, nothing will be shared without your explicit permission.
 Exceptions to strict confidentiality are when the provider believes you are a threat to yourself or others.
 We encourage all victims and survivors to seek counseling in order to process her/his experience, options, and to begin the recovery process.

-Mostly Confidential: These conversations are kept as confidential as possible, but information may be shared with key staff members so that the University can offer resources and accommodations, and take action of necessary for reasons of safety.
+Mostly Confidential: These conversation are kept as confidential as possible, but information must be shared with key staff members so that the University can offer resources and accommodations and take action if necessary for reasons of safety.
 In planning any resource, the wishes of the person are given full consideration.
-If a campus-wide safety alert may be warranted and will not contain the victim’s name or specific address.
+A campus-wide safety alert may be warranted but will not contain the victim’s name or specific address.

 Anonymous.
 Anonymous crime reporting is NOT for emergency situations.
 Anonymous reporting is an option if you are afraid of being identified as the complainant.
 However, you should realize that anonymous reports may not receive immediate and attention and must include sufficient detail where the appropriate officials are able to conduct an investigation if determined to be warranted.